NateEag/how-i-code/drafts/daily-routine.rst

 Process email inbox

-Empty the untriaged issues queues in my work projects (half-hour limit)
+Empty the untriaged issues queues in my work projects (fifteen minute limit)

 Update local dev tools I track unstable with (Emacs packages, mostly) (twenty-minute limit)

-Define goals for day (in shared task tracker)
+Define goal for day (in shared task tracker)

-Announce your goals for the day to get accountability.
+Announce goal for the day to get accountability.
 This is what standup meetings are for.
 Automation could help here - a command that announces your defined goal for the day to the group chat half an hour after you've logged on, or "I don't know what I'm doing today" if you haven't yet defined one provides pressure in the right direction.